motorcycle 101 guides

 • You cannot overtake another vehicle sharing the same lane

-Motorcyclists cannot bypass other vehicles by using whatever narrow space is available on the road.
-However, they are permitted to practice lane sharing thanks to the maneuverability and design of their rides.
+Motorcyclists cannot overtake other vehicles even if there is narrow space available on the road.
+However, they are permitted to lane share.
 Keep the following rules of the road in mind while you are traveling through Minnesota:

 • You are entitled to full use of the space within your current lane